All Episodes

 It was a great thing.

-It was uh uh part of the founding.
+It was part of the founding.

-Now all of a sudden it's a problem.
+Now, all of a sudden, it's a problem.

 It's a problem because the people elected to deal with this kind of problem have been punting it and ignoring it, kicking it down the road, waiting for other people to handle it.

-Simpson Mazzoli of 86 is now being dealt with today, and it's simply a rehash of Simpson Mazzoli, only worse.
+Simpson Mazzoli of 86 is now being dealt with today, and it's simply a rehash of Simpson-Mazzoli, only worse.

-Now I got I want to move on to other things, but I got an email I have to share this with you.
+Now, I want to move on to other things, but I got an email.

 It's from a subscriber.

-Hey, Rush, or should I say Ross, as in Ross Parole, because that's who you sound like on the immigration issue.
+Hey, Rush, or should I say Ross, as in Ross parole, because that's who you sound like on the immigration issue.

 People argued against NAFTA because of the big sucking sound.